huyphamkaka200411-coder/readingtrail/replit.md

 - **Achievements & Ranking**:
     - **Achievements**: System to track and award achievements for various user actions (borrowing, reviewing, posting, etc.).
     - **Ranking**: 8-tier ranking system based on achievement points, with a dedicated ranks page and leaderboard.
-- **Admin Tools**: Translation management interface for administrators.

 ### System Design Choices
 - **Database-driven**: All core data is persisted in a PostgreSQL database for scalability and reliability.
 - **Modular Codebase**: Application factory pattern and MVC structure for improved maintainability and scalability.
-- **Dynamic Content**: Jinja2 templating engine for rendering dynamic content and applying translations.
+- **Dynamic Content**: Jinja2 templating engine for rendering dynamic content.

 ## External Dependencies